By Sally J. Clasen for Bite Magazine

 Named for Andy and Maureen Womack, owners of Chez Nous — a legendary Phoenix nightclub at Seventh Avenue and Indian School Road — The Womack celebrates the dark and intimate environment of the now-defunct ’60s-inspired lounge complete with no windows, flocked wallpaper and a small dance floor reminiscent of a throwback era.

 “People really love it,” says Tucker Woodbury, founder and owner of Genuine Concepts, a hospitality group that develops neighborhood hangouts such as The Womack, which opened September 2016 in the former Apollo’s Lounge location.

-Taylor—a pied piper of R&B, soul and funk who once opened for the Temptations—covers hits from the 1940s to the 1990s, a span of “old school” musical selections that include chart toppers from the likes of Marvin Gaye, Barry White, Stevie Wonder, Smokey Robinson and even Aretha Franklin.
+Taylor — an R&B, soul and funk powerhouse who once opened for the Temptations — covers hits from the 1940s to the 1990s, a span of “old school” musical selections that include chart toppers from the likes of Marvin Gaye, Barry White, Stevie Wonder, Smokey Robinson and even Aretha Franklin.

 “The music I sing is something that everyone can enjoy and relate to.
 It takes people back to a time when people cared about people.
 It brings out every generation and touches all ages.
 And there’s no race barrier with the music that I play,” says Taylor, adding that more than anything, The Womack is an entertainment melting spot that resonates with warmth, decency and vintage good times.

 “The Womack is beautiful, just like Chez Nous.
 It makes you feel comfortable because it’s a classy, familiar place with all walks of life where everyone parties together — white, black, Asian,” he says.
 “There’s no club like it in Phoenix.”